 Jamie Tan You Kean

 Colour can appear as a source that registers accordingly and encompasses differences; therefore one’s own sense of colour is the result when these experiences merge.
-In my works, I investigate colour as a sensation – a physical stimuli, a phantom-like force and an aspect of interaction that one can have with painting.
-I want to demonstrate that our colour vision is not always stable; direct experience of a colour can sometimes become ‘indirect’ and its transparency is not always so much ‘transparent’.
-By exploring colour as sensation, I use it as a vehicle to provoke self-awareness of how colour may not be as simple as it seems to be.’
+In Jamie’s works, he investigates colour as a sensation – a physical stimulus, a phantom-like force and an aspect of interaction that one can have with painting.
+He wants to demonstrate that our colour vision is not always stable; direct experience of colour can sometimes become ‘indirect’ and its transparency is not always so much ‘transparent’.
+By exploring colour as sensation, Jamie uses it as a vehicle to provoke self-awareness of how colour may not be as simple as it seems to be.

 Jamie describes the colour as momentarily invisible, a force waiting to be activated in our visible world where it embeds itself into our senses.
 Colour thus lingers in a state of latency, existing within and channelling through a transitional space between our subjective experience and the objective world, inherently shaping the relationship we have with colour.

 Jamie explores colour as an aspect of interaction that one can have with abstract painting.
 He highlights its unique character in affecting its surroundings, as well as how it can influence our feelings at any given time and space.
 He delves deeper into the notion of colour as a sensation; an intangible force that can be arrested and brought to the fore.
 He touches on the pleasure-driven process, akin to a meditation in which he accumulates and organises colour as pockets of energy on the surface, all while investigating its limitless potential.